crgwilson/scratch/algorithms/README.md

 }
 ```

+### Array vs Linked List

+* Arrays have access via index, linked list does not
+* Arrays don't have a real "insert" without manually implementing for loops to shift over all values
+* Arrays are allocated all up front

 ## Queue

 Queues are FIFO (first in, first out) data structures.
 You can insert new elements to the end of the queue, and pop off from the front.
 These can be implemented using a singly linked list.